-DOT’s complaint system, even when used by consumers, is not properly maintained by DOT — again, according to the GAO Report, pages 29-31.
+DOT’s complaint system, even when used by consumers, is not adequately maintained by DOT — again, according to the GAO Report, pages 29-31.
 These complaints about the DOT system deal mainly with record-keeping.
 Without good records, trends and examination of data will not result in examinations of new future consumer protections.

 Charlie Leocha is the President of Travelers United.
-He has been working in Washington, DC, for the past ten years with Congress, the Department of Transportation and industry stakeholders on travel issues.
-He was the consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.
-He also served on the Consumer Advocacy Subcommittee of the Transportation Security Advisory Board.
+He has been working in Washington, DC, for the past 14 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
+He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.